keenlycode/adapter/README.md

-# Adapter : Stylable Web Component Framework for Web Applications
+# Adapter : Adaptive Web Component Framework

 ## How to build from source